XZandermarsh/MechaCar_Statistical_Analysis/README.md

 * Lot 3 had a p-value of 0.04168, meaning that sample did not meet the p-value requirement.
 Therefore, we must reject the null hypothesis, and this sample can be said to be statistically different from the population data.

 ![alt text](https://github.com/XZandermarsh/MechaCar_Statistical_Analysis/blob/main/t_test_Results_ScreenShot.png "t-test Results Screenshot")

+## Study Design: MechaCar vs Competition

+### Cost
+* Null Hypothesis: There is no statistical difference in cost between MechaCar and competitors.
+* Alternative Hypothesis: There is a statistical difference between MechaCar and competitors.
+* Study Design: Since cost is a continuous dependent variable, we could perform a two-sample t-test using MechaCar and competitor data to understand if there is a statistical difference between the distribution means of car prices at each company.
+Data needed to perform the test would be a sample from each car company of sold vehicles.
+Simply averaging the price of each car in their lineups would not give a representative view of their true cost, since lower cost models tend to sell in higher volumes.

+### Fuel Efficiency
+* Null Hypothesis: There is no statistical difference in fuel efficiency between MechaCar and competitors.
+* Alternative Hypothesis: There is a statistical difference between MechaCar and competitors.
+* Study Design: Again, since fuel efficiency is a continuous dependent variable, we could perform a two-sample t-test using MechaCar and competitor data to understand if there is a statistical difference between the distribution means of miles per gallon.
+Data needed to perform the analysis would be highway and city fuel economy data for each company.
+The two-sample t-test could be performed a total of three times (overall mpg, highway mpg, city mpg).